To The Victoria Falls

 “I voyaged up the Zambesi to Kandahar Island in a large steel launch, hippo-proof and crocodile-proof, with powerful outboard motors.
 As we tied up on the island the girl in charge of the excursion led a party of natives on shore and called back: ‘No one is to land until I give the word.’
 They searched the island and then allowed us to walk up to the tea shelter.
 These precautions were taken as a result of a tragedy earlier in the year.
 Mr Charles Graeme Young, a visitor from Durban, was standing on Kandahar Island when a hippo rushed out of the water and made for him… Mr Young stood his ground and tried to photograph the hippo.
 A few seconds later he was dead.”
 (Green, 1968)

-Controversy rose to new heights over the proposed development of an observation tower on the southern bank overlooking the western end of the Falls:
+Controversy over the increasing development of the Falls rose to new heights with the proposed construction of an observation tower and restaurant on the southern bank overlooking the western end of the Falls:

 “In 1968, a company called African Panorama Limited applied for three acres of land to erect a 320 ft (95 m) observation tower and a restaurant about 100 ft (30 m) from the western end of the Devil’s Cataract and adjacent to the railway line...
 The Victoria Falls Tower was to be modelled on the London Post Office Tower, with a restaurant below it to serve tourists.”